What are Questions

 1 & 2?

-Question 1 asks Kansas City voters for permission for the City to issue sewer revenue bonds that will fund rehabilitating, expanding, and improving the City’s sanitary sewer system.
-This vote is not to issue specific wastewater revenue bonds — it allows KC Water’s Sewer utility to ask the City Council for approval to issue specific wastewater bonds for specific projects totaling up to $750 million.
-Revenue bond financing is the lowest-cost method of financing projects that benefit both current and future ratepayers.
+Question 1 asks Kansas City voters for permission for the City to issue general obligation bonds that will fund rehabilitating and improving the City’s convention and entertainment centers.
+Funds will also be used to improve our community centers, pools and parks system.
+Bond revenue will be used for specific projects totaling up to $175 million.
+Revenue bond financing is the lowest-cost method of financing projects.

 Will voting ‘yes’